FravBox/YagCCs/readme.md

-P.S. ~~I don't know how to code at all.~~ I now BRELY know how to code, but most of these are frankensteined together from various publicly available snippets/templates, context clues, and Yag support lmao.
+P.S. ~~I don't know how to code at all.~~ I now BARELY know how to code, but most of these are frankensteined together from various publicly available snippets/templates, context clues, and Yag support lmao.
 So while these all work, they might not be the most efficient.

 # Misc Notes